ghowland/ddd/README.md

 }
 ```

-"form" gets a list (columns), in a list (rows), and inside there specifies a Row Dict, which is variadic, so that the columns can have more than one of these dictionaries per column-list.
+`"form"` gets a list (columns), in a list (rows), and inside there specifies a Row Dict, which is variadic, so that the columns can have more than one of these dictionaries per column-list.

-Because the first "rowdict" entry doesnt contain a `"optional": true` field, there must be at least 1 dictionary per column-list.
+Because the first `"rowdict"` entry doesnt contain a `"optional": true` field, there must be at least 1 dictionary per column-list.
 If this contained `"optional": false`, then the column-lists could be empty.

-We set "switch_field" to "type", so we will be using the "type" field in the dictionaries to set which possible fields they can have.
-The available values for the "type" field are the keys in "switch_rows", so type can be: text, select and hidden
+We set `"switch_field"` to `"type"`, so we will be using the `"type"` field in the dictionaries to set which possible fields they can have.
+The available values for the `"type"` field are the keys in `"switch_rows"`, so type can be: text, select and hidden

-The "rowdict" in the columns-list is followed by a variadic "...", so there can be more than 1 dictionary in the column-list, which makes more than 1 column.
+The "rowdict" in the columns-list is followed by a variadic `"..."`, so there can be more than 1 dictionary in the column-list, which makes more than 1 column.

-The column-list "list" is followed by a variadic "...", so there can be multiple rows as the column-list is repeated.
+The column-list `"list"` is followed by a variadic `"..."`, so there can be multiple rows as the column-list is repeated.

 The outer list contains the list of rows.